kujain/F25-5505_Javascript/class 1 notes.md

 - Apps/AI tools available to help auto-generate code.
 - Coding standards and patterns are constantly evolving - constantly playing catch-up.

+## Coding in the Age of AI
+**EXISTING TOOLS**
+- Claude.
+- Github Copilot.
+- Cursor.
+- Replit AI.

+**CONCERNS**
+- Auto-generate code are not always perfect and can easily break in specific use cases
+- An understanding of coding is still required.
+- Not always the most efficient approach.

 ## What does a Program look like?
 Let’s look at Code written in different languages...